styled-icons/styled-icons/packages/styled-icons/README.md

 import * as heroiconsOutline from '@styled-icons/heroicons-outline'
 import * as heroiconsSolid from '@styled-icons/heroicons-solid'
 import * as icomoon from '@styled-icons/icomoon'
+import * as ioniconsSharp from '@styled-icons/ionicons-sharp'
+import * as ioniconsSolid from '@styled-icons/ionicons-solid'
+import * as ioniconsOutline from '@styled-icons/ionicons-outline'
 import * as material from '@styled-icons/material'
 import * as materialOutlined from '@styled-icons/material-outlined'
 import * as materialRounded from '@styled-icons/material-rounded'